-{\it Electronic and spin structure of monolayer MoSi$_2$N$_4$.} We present the orbital-resolved band structure of monolayer MoSi$_2$N$_4$ without SOC in Fig~\ref{fig:MonoSpinP}(a).
-An indirect bandgap of $\sim 1.778$ eV is obtained between the valence band maxima (VBM) and conduction band minima (CBM) which are located at zone-center $\Gamma$ and zone-boundary $K/K'$ points, respectively.
-Notably, the energy difference of top of valence bands, $\Delta_{\Gamma K}$, at $\Gamma$ and $K/K'$ points is $~322$ meV.
-It can be tuned by strain to realize a direct band gap at $K/K'$ point~\cite{li2020valley}.
-The VBM and CBM consist of $d_{z^2}$ states of the Mo atoms.
-All the states remain two-fold spin degenerate without SOC as seen in Fig.~\ref{fig:MonoSpinP}(a).
-When SOC is included in the computations, the top valence bands display a large spin-splitting of $\sim$129 meV at $K$ due to the broken spatial inversion symmetry.
-Since $K$ is not a time-reversal invariant momentum (TRIM) point, the spin-split states are not two-fold degenerate at $K$.
-In contrast, the bands at $\Gamma$ and $M$ point remain two-fold spin degenerate as they are TRIM points [see Figs.~\ref{fig:MonoSpinP}(b) and (c)].
-Despite the spin-resolved states, the indirect nature of the monolayer bandgap remains preserved with a value of $\sim 1.774$ eV with SOC.
+{\it Spin-resolved electronic structure of monolayer MoSi$_2$N$_4$.} The orbitally-resolved band structure of monolayer MoSi$_2$N$_4$ without SOC is presented in Fig~\ref{fig:MonoSpinP}(a).
+An indirect band gap of $1.778$ eV is obtained between the valence band maximum (VBM) and conduction band minimum (CBM), which are located at the $\Gamma$ and $K/K'$ points, respectively.
+The energy difference, $\Delta_{\Gamma K}$, between the top of the valence bands at the $\Gamma$ and $K/K'$ points is $322$ meV, and it can be tuned by strain to realize a direct band gap at the $K/K'$ point~\cite{li2020valley}.
+The Bloch wave functions at the VBM and CBM edges are composed of $d_{z^2}$ states of the Mo atoms.
+All states remain twofold spin degenerate without the SOC as seen in Fig.~\ref{fig:MonoSpinP}(a).
+When SOC is included, the top of the valence bands displays a large spin-splitting of 129 meV at $K$ due to the broken spatial inversion symmetry.
+[Since $K$ is not a time-reversal invariant momentum (TRIM) point, the spin-split states at $K$ are not twofold degenerate.]
+In contrast, the bands at the $\Gamma$ and $M$ points remain twofold spin degenerate as they are TRIM points [see Figs.~\ref{fig:MonoSpinP}(b) and (c)].
+The indirect nature of the monolayer band gap, however, remains preserved with a value of \rsp{$1.775$ eV (2.342 eV) with GGA (HSE)}.